-- (b) Excessive salts around the terminal posts gives an indication of possible terminal O-ring (220) leakage.
-Identify any cells with excessive salts for later torquing of the lower nut (170). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (240), refer to Vent valve O-ring replacement. - (4) Inspect the upper nuts (110), (150), washers (120), (160), and links (040 through 070) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
+- (4) Inspect the upper nuts (110), (150), washers (120), (160), and links (040 through 070) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
 Minor tarnish can be polished off with a fine wire brush.
 Identify any defective hardware for later replacement. - (5) Check all ventilation openings to make sure that they are clean and clear. - (6) Inspect the power connector (080) and its pins for defects, evidence of arcing, or excessive oxidization.
-If observed, identify the power connector (080) for later replacement
+If observed, identify the power connector (080) for later replacement. - D. Battery insulation

-- D. Battery insulation - NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery. - (1) On a completely assembled battery, measure the insulation resistance between the block of cells and the metal case.
-The value measured must be at least $10M\Omega$ under a 250V continuous using a megohmmeter. - (a) If the reading does not meet the above criteria, the insulation test is a "Fail". - NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still less than $10M\Omega$, then one or more cells (140) is defective.
-Isolate and identify for later replacement. - (b) If the reading meets the above criteria ($\geq 10M\Omega$), the insulation test is a "Pass". - E. Upper nut tightness
+NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery.

+- (1) On a completely assembled battery using a megohmmeter under a continuous 250V, measure the insulation resistance between the metal box and - (a) the positive terminal of each cell, - (b) the power connector positive pin, and - (c) each pin of the sensor connector. - (2) The value measured must be $\geq 10M\Omega$ under a continuous 250V. - (3) If the reading meets the above criteria ($\geq 10M\Omega$), the insulation is a "Pass"; otherwise, the insulation test is a "Fail".

+NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still < $10M\Omega$, then one or more cells ($\underline{140}$) is defective.
+Isolate and identify for later replacement.

+E. Upper nut tightness